Pets are important members of your family because they provide support and companionship in a unique way.

 Drugs that affect the human brain are likely to affect your pet’s brain, but the same dose that is safe for you can be unsafe for them.
 For example, as recreational and medical marijuana legislation is taken up by more states, emergency veterinarians are reporting that more people are bringing in their animals due to marijuana toxicity.
 While marijuana rarely causes overdoses in humans, too much can lead to uncomfortable effects.
 For dogs, cats, birds, and other pets, a dose of marijuana can make them violently ill and lead to death.

 As in humans, smoking can lead to several chronic health problems in pets, like heart disease, high blood pressure, oral problems, lung damage and disease, and cancer.
 One study showed that dogs that live with smokers are more likely to be obese, which can further impact their health.

 Animals are also very susceptible to effects from thirdhand smoke, which is the residue that clings to carpet, furniture, hair, and other surfaces.
 The toxins can be licked up, picked up by fur, or otherwise accidentally ingested.

+There is some evidence that animals can tell when humans are intoxicated or abusing drugs.
 This is in part behavioral (since your behavior changes when you are intoxicated) and in part olfactory.

 For instance, dogs have reportedly been able to smell the odor of cancer in some people.
 They are used to find drugs hidden in bags, cases, cars, or on people.
 Dogs may be able to smell intoxicants if you are impaired.